rthaut/gulp-browser-i18n-localize/README.md

 Default: `/(?:browser|chrome)\.i18n\.([a-zA-Z]+)\(([^\)]+)?\)/gi`

-Description: Specifies the regular experssion used to find `browser.i18n.*` and `chomre.i18n.*` methods.
-This regular experssion should include two capture groups: one for the method name, and one for the (optional) arguments supplied to the method.
+Description: Specifies the regular expression used to find `browser.i18n.*` and `chrome.i18n.*` methods.
+This regular expression should include two capture groups: one for the method name, and one for the (optional) arguments supplied to the method.

 [travis-url]: http://travis-ci.org/rthaut/gulp-browser-i18n-localize
 [travis-image]: https://secure.travis-ci.org/rthaut/gulp-browser-i18n-localize.svg?branch=master